-In accrual accounting, sellers must in fact meet two conditions in order to recognize funds as revenue earnings.
+In accrual accounting, sellers must, in fact, meet two conditions to recognize funds as revenue earnings.

-- If the sale has been closed but the customer has not yet paid, the seller can claim revenues earned only if seller considers the revenues to be realizable.
-This means the seller has reasonable expectation that cash payment will actually be received.
+- If the sale has is "closed," but the customer has not yet paid, the seller can claim revenues earned if and only if the seller considers them to be realizable.
+In other words, the seller expects in fact to receive the cash payment.

-In the unearned revenue situation, the second condition has already been met because the customer has already paid.
-In this situation the seller simply claims revenue earnings when delivery occurs.
+In the "unearned revenue" situation, Ithe second condition is satisfied because the customer has already paid.
+In this situation, the seller claims revenue earnings when delivery occurs.

-When the firm first receives payment as unearned revenues, the bookkeeping journal transactions that follow depend on how long it will take to earn the revenue (complete delivery of goods and services).
-The important question is whether or not earning occurs in the same period as payment.
+When the firm first receives payment as unearned revenues, the bookkeeping journal transactions that follow depend on how long it will take to earn the income (complete delivery of goods and services).
+The critical question is whether or not "earning" occurs in the same period as payment.

 Example 1.
 Recognizing Revenue for Same-Period Earnings

-If goods or service delivery will occur in the near term, say, within a month and within the current accounting period, the firm treats the revenues as ordinary revenue earnings.
+If goods or service delivery occurs in the near term, say, within a month and within the current accounting period, the firm treats the revenues as ordinary revenue earnings.